 7. Day seven.
 Simkota to Phajoding to Thimphu (4 to 5 hours)

-We begin the day by slowly trekking down to Phajoding Monastery getting a view of the Capital to which we drive onto from here.
-On having lunch, we drive to the traditional Medicine Institute, the Takin Preserve Centre and onto Sangay Gang View Point, and to the largest Statue of Buddha.
+We begin the day by slowly trekking down to Phajoding Monastery, getting a view of the Capital, which we drive on to from here.
+After having lunch, we drive to the traditional medicine institute, the Takin Preserve Centre, and onto Sangay Gang View Point, and to the largest statue of Buddha.

 8. Day Eight Thimphu Sightseeing 2320m

-W begin the day by visiting the National Memorial Chorten built in honour of the Late King Jigme Dorji Wangchuk, then to Dupthop Lhakhang, nunnery, after which it is the national library, the Painting School of Traditional Art, the Handicraft Emporium and the Tashichho Dzong.
+The day begins with a visit to the National Memorial Chorten, built in memory of the Late King Jigme Dorji Wangchuk, followed by a nunnery, the national library, the Painting School of Traditional Art, the Handicraft Emporium, and the Tashichho Dzong.

 9. Day Nine.
 Thimphu to Punakha, 1310m (Distance 72Km, 3 hours drive).

-We drive via the Dochula pass to Punakha to visit Punakha Dzong built in 1637 by Shabdrung Ngawang Namgyal, then visit Chime LhaKhang, built by Lama Drukpa Kuenley which is also known as the Temple of Fertility.
+We drive via the Dochula pass to Punakha to visit Punakha Dzong, built in 1637 by Shabdrung Ngawang Namgyal, and then visit Chime LhaKhang, built by Lama Drukpa Kuenley, which is also known as the Temple of Fertility.

 11. Day eleven.
 Departure

-Early in the morning we are driven to the ariport for our out bound flight from the international airport.
+Early in the morning, we are driven to the airport for our outbound flight from the international airport.